Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "Hey?"

 "Well, you’re my most favouritest person to hang out with," Jack said, in his best imitation of a Stoneback’s drawl.
-"We’ve done what I wanted to do… what do you wanna do?"
+"We’ve done what I wanted to do... what do you wanna do?"

 Rihanna rolled her eyes.
-"I never understood that verbal tic of theirs…" she groused. "...Anyway.
+"I never understood that verbal tic of theirs..." she groused. "...Anyway.
 I still haven’t seen this two-seventy bench press of yours, and I *know* it’s your heavy day.
 Moho told me so!"

 He sighed with a slight grin.
 "Fiiine.
 I usually work out with my dad, that cool?"